ChristoGH/ChristoGH.github.io/index.md

  -->
 ![Image of fast.ai logo](images/logo.png)

-I stumbled on this very neat guide to blogging: https://www.fast.ai).
+I stumbled on this very neat guide to blogging here: https://www.fast.ai.
+I still need to update the image above to something that will make a little more sense.
+In due course.